 How to Announce a Death in an Appropriate Way

 The pain of bereavement is always harsh and overwhelming.
-With such pain we cannot live our normal life and try to escape reality at all costs.
+With such pain, we cannot live our normal life and try to escape reality.
+Especially when it comes to someone very close, like a father or a mother, passing away.
 Unfortunately, it’s not a solution.
-You still have responsibilities to take care of - arranging the funeral and informing others.
-You probably can’t find the words and don’t know whom to write to and how.
+You still have responsibilities to take care of - arranging the funeral and sending informing others.
+You probably can’t find the right words for the death announcement messages and don’t know whom to write to and how.

 We understand how hard it is for you, so we’ll do our best to help you in these tough times.
 In this article, we’ll share tips on how to appropriately announce a death through a few different avenues - via email, social media, a card and a video.
 So let’s begin.

 Consider these common guidelines about delivering upsetting news.
 This is what you should keep in mind while writing a death announcement.

 Upsetting news is always unexpected, especially on social media or in an email.
 That is why you should notify about upsetting news either in the heading or in the first paragraph of the text.
 Besides, this way you’ll let them know your post is important, so they won’t just scroll it down.

 The death announcement wording is ought to be simple.
 You don’t need to write much.
 Give the deceased person’s full name, the date of birth and death.
 You should briefly mention the cause of the death.
 Notify about the place and the date of burial.
 You can also include the date and place of religious and other funeral services if they’re planned already.
 Otherwise, tell the recipient that further details are to be provided later via email, social networks, and so on.